 You may contact the Jail Chaplain by phone at (936)-538-3254.

 The Montgomery County Jail contracts with Keefe Group for the inmate commissary.
 Keefe offers a wide variety of services for the corrections industry.
 Inmates may order items including snacks, cookies, candy, drinks, personal care products, undergarments, shoes and correspondence materials.
 These items are ordered via an electronic kiosk in the housing area and are delivered according to the schedule for the housing area.
 Commissary items are delivered Monday through Friday.
 Indigent inmates are provided with basic personal needs items and correspondence items.
 All profits from commissary are used for the benefit of the inmates.
 Family members and friends are able to deposit funds to an inmate’s account via lobby kiosk, telephone or Internet.
-The instructions can be located at Jail Division Q&A.Laundry
+Securepak ordering is also available for family or friends who wish to send commissary items to inmates.
+Instructions for making commissary deposits and placing Securepak orders can be located at Jail Division Q&A.Laundry

 Laundry is delivered in the jail on a daily basis.
 Uniforms, towels, and washcloths are delivered to each inmate on a bi-weekly basis while mattress covers are exchanged weekly.
 Blankets are exchanged for all inmates every six weeks.
 The work is performed by inmate workers under the direct supervision of the laundry officer.
 Every effort is made to accommodate any special needs.Inmate Grievances